Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 Registration

-• Open: Online registration for the Marathon, Half Marathon and Wildcat 4-Miler is now open through one hour before race time.
+• Registration Open: Online registration for the Marathon, Half Marathon and Wildcat 4-Miler is now open through race time.

-• Inclusions: Your registration includes professional timing, light pre-race food, finisher’s medal, on-course support and live music, performance t-shirt and additional swag, post-race food and live entertainment.
+• Included: Your registration includes professional timing, light pre-race food, finisher’s medal, on-course support and live music, performance t-shirt and additional swag, post-race food and live entertainment.

 • Awards: All runners also have a shot at overall and age-group awards.